 - First Time

 Bo was born in the former Yugoslavia in 1957.
-He showed a predisposition for skydiving at a very young age.
+He showed a predisposition for skydiving at a very young age – his favorite thing was to play with strings, threads, and bungees.
 After many bruises and stitches, he figured out that freefall without a parachute is not a good idea.
-He always loved to play with strings, threads, ropes, and bungees.

 “Skydiving gave my life direction, meaning…. it made me physically fit, mentally focused, emotionally connected and spiritually aligned with purpose beyond my immediate needs.” – Bo Babovic

 Bo made his first skydive at the age of 17 and hasn’t stopped since.
 He’s tried his hand at rock climbing and scuba diving in his 20s and 30s, teaching both in the skydiving offseason, but skydiving ultimately won his heart.

 Bo has competed in formation skydiving at an international level and has even served as an officer in Special Forces.
 Between skydives and other extreme sports, Bo earned a degree in Psychology and Sociology.
 Being in the Fear Management Business (aka skydiving), that psychology degree comes in handy just about every day.

 Bo spent the first fifteen years of his skydiving career in Europe and moved to the US in 1990.
 He worked as a skydiving instructor and rigger in Florida and Hawaii before buying into an existing skydiving business in the Chicago area in the mid-’90s.
 After he sold that dropzone, he opened AtmosphAIR (now Wisconsin Skydiving Center) with his wife Alex in 1998.

 Bo has over 13,000 jumps under his belt.
 He is a skydiving Instructor/examiner, course director, as well as a safety and training advisor for the United States Parachute Association.
 He is a commercial pilot, an FAA-certified Master Parachute Rigger, and Certified Aircraft Mechanic with Inspection Authorization.